zakirsajib/wp-calypso/docs/our-approach-to-data.md

 However we quickly run into the following problems:

-#### Subtrees may contain class instances
+#### Problem: Subtrees may contain class instances

-Some subtrees contain class instances.
-In some cases this is expected, as some branches have chosen to use Immutable.js for performance reasons.
-However, attempting to serialize class instances will throw errors while saving to our browser storage.
+Subtrees may contain class instances.
+In some cases this is expected, because certain branches have chosen to use Immutable.js for performance reasons.
+However, attempting to serialize class instances will throw errors while saving to browser storage.

-#### Data shapes change over time ( [#3101](https://github.com/Automattic/wp-calypso/pull/3101) )

-As time passes, the shape of our data will change very drastically in our Redux store and in each subtree.
-If we now persist state, we run into the issue of our data shapes no longer matching.

-As a developer, this case is extremely easy to hit.
-If Redux persistence is enabled and we are running master, first allow state to be persisted to the browser and then switch to another branch that has some minor refactors for an existing sub-tree.
-What happens when a selector reaches for a data property that doesn't exist, or has been renamed?
-Errors, of course!

-A normal user can hit this case too, by visiting our website and returning two weeks later.

-How can we tell that our persisted data is good to use as initial state?

-#### Serialize and Deserialize
+#### Solution: SERIALIZE and DESERIALIZE actions

-To work around these issues, we create two special actions: `SERIALIZE` and `DESERIALIZE`.
+To work around this we create two special action types: `SERIALIZE` and `DESERIALIZE`.
 These actions are not dispatched, but are instead used with the reducer directly to prepare state to be serialized to browser storage, and for deserializing persisted state to an acceptable initialState for the Redux store.

 ```javascript